 The Central Florida Diversity Learning Series (FDLS) is a bi-monthly series, which focuses on essential aspects of diversity and inclusion in an organizational environment.
 Each year FDLS has a different theme, and the sessions are an exploration of that theme.
-All of the sessions are broken into two components: a morning seminar is offered to organizations around Central Florida, with an abridged version following immediately after, which is open to COM faculty, staff, and students.
+The sessions are broken into two components: a morning seminar is offered to organizations around Central Florida, with an abridged version following immediately after, which is open to COM faculty, staff, and students.

 Please join us for an upcoming Florida Diversity Learning Series Lunch and Learn.

 *Due to COVID-19, FDLS lunch and learns will be temporarily suspended.
 Full seminars will be held virtually beginning in August and will be offered to a very limited number of COM faculty, staff, and students.
 If you are interested in attending one of these sessions, please email UCFCOMDiversity@ucf.edu.